GoMyCode-nextGen/javascript-functions/Readme.md

 ```

-Write a function called inchesToCentimeters that takes a numerical length in inches as a parameter and returns the equivalent value in centimeters.
+3.Write a function called inchesToCentimeters that takes a numerical length in inches as a parameter and returns the equivalent value in centimeters.

 ```js
 function inchesToCentimeters(inches) {